danfuzz/samizdat/doc/language-guide/08-parsing.md

 ### Details

 The following list of parser forms.
-With respect to the expression forms, they are is in precedence, from loosest to tightest.
+With respect to the expression forms, they are listed in precedence order, from loosest to tightest.

 #### Parser values